 Another milestone film where the audience is witness to two cameras at work at the same time in two different ways is in Alfred Hitchcock’s Rear Window (1954), a nail-biting thriller that reveals how the still camera, in the hands of an ace and intelligent photographer trapped temporarily on a wheelchair can unravel a cold-blooded murder by freezing moments in time and space through an open window.

-But the most ideal allegory that comes to mind while watching In Photograph the photographer, Rafi (Nawazuddin Siddiqui) does not place much emphasis on his camera once he befriends Milonee (Sanya Malhotra), distanced from his peer group where he drinks every night and treats everyone to kulfi at the end of the month and listens to old Hindi songs.
+But the ideal allegory that comes to mind while watching In Photograph, the photographer, Rafi (Nawazuddin Siddiqui), does not place much emphasis on his camera once he befriends Milonee (Sanya Malhotra), distanced from his peer group where he drinks every night and treats everyone to kulfi at the end of the month and listens to old Hindi songs.
 With the advent of the mobile phone camera and its sophisticated versions, the conventional still camera is fading away from the public domain.

-The basic storyline of a street photographer and an upper-class girl in Nitesh Batra’s Photograph may carry resonances of William Wyler’s Roman Holiday, but it is different because it happens against the backdrop of certain neighborhoods in Mumbai in an entirely Indian ambiance that has shaped the characters and given them a life of their own.
-It does not take the couple on holiday making the girl step into pranks she would never have imagined in normal circumstances as happens in Roman Holiday.
+The basic storyline of a street photographer and an upper-class girl in Nitesh Batra’s Photograph may carry resonances of William Wyler’s Roman Holiday.
+Still, it is different because it happens against the backdrop of certain neighborhoods in Mumbai in an entirely Indian ambiance that has shaped the characters and given them a life of their own.
+It does not take the couple on holiday making the girl step into pranks she would never have imagined in normal circumstances like Roman Holiday.

 Photograph, after a long time, features a photographer as the protagonist of the film.
-Not just any photographer but the one who loiters every day near the Gateway of India in Mumbai to catch tourists and click their photographs and deliver it immediately through a hand-operated machine.
-The price of each picture is negotiable between Rs.30 and Rs.50 provided you know how to bargain.
+Not just any photographer but the one who loiters daily near the Gateway of India in Mumbai to catch tourists, click their photographs, and deliver them immediately through a hand-operated machine.
+The price of each picture is negotiable between Rs.30 and Rs.50, provided you know how to bargain.
 His sales pitch is hitched to nostalgia and is intelligently framed.
 The way he delivers the ball is good enough to attract customers.